 Policy: Up to 10 weeks of paid maternity leave.

-Other family benefits: Up to $4,000 of eligible adoption-related expenses, and up to $25,000 for infertility treatment.
+Other family benefits: Up to $4,000 of eligible adoption-related expenses, and up to $25,000 for treatment to promote fertility.

 Local employee count: About 12,000

-Policy: Up to six weeks paid parental leave within the first 12 months of a child’s birth, adoption or other legal placement.
+Policy: Up to eight weeks of paid parental leave within the first 12 months of a child’s birth, adoption or other legal placement.

 Local employee count: 2,800

-Policy: Up to 16 weeks fully paid leave for parents who are welcoming a child through birth, adoption, surrogacy, foster care or legal guardianship.
+Policy: Up to 16 weeks of fully paid leave for U.S. employees.

 Other family benefits: Up to $50,000 reimbursement for expenses related to adoption or surrogacy.